EvgeniiZorin/Handbook_GeneralProgramming/Bash.md

 grep -r 'string1' directory1
 # Search for a string in the current directory
 grep -r 'string1' .
+# same but case-insensitive and check 2 lines before and 2 lines after the match
+grep -ri -B 2 -A 2 "unittest" .

 # Save to another file all lines from the original file that do not match the pattern
 cat conda-env1.yml | grep -vE "pywin32|vs2015_runtime|- vc=" > conda-env2.yml